MerginMaps/docs/src/layer/conditional-visibility/index.md

+---
+description: Conditional visibility can be applied to groups and tabs, so that they will be displayed or hidden in the form depending on the value of a field.
+---

 # Conditional Visibility
 Conditional visibility can be applied to groups and tabs, so that they will be displayed or hidden depending on the value of a field.